SpeedStriker243/SwordDotCom/README.md

-# Welcome to Sword
+# Sword
-Please choose a sword
+Maintenance of the Sword "puzzle" website